 Results of the Team X analysis show that leadership style has an effect on the structural integration of the team.
 In short, participative leadership encourages the emergence of central team members.
-These central members provide structural integration which promote more effective communication, information flow, adaptation and performance.
+These central members provide structural integration which can lead to more effective communication, information flow, adaptation and performance.